seqan/seqan/manual/source/Tutorial/IndexIterators.rst

 .. tip::

-   In SeqAn there is already a function :dox:`TopDownHistoryIterator#nodeDepth nodeDepth` defined to return the node depth.
+   In SeqAn there is already a function :dox:`TopDownHistoryIterator#nodeDepth` defined to return the node depth.

 Additional iterators
 ~~~~~~~~~~~~~~~~~~~~